How to Substitute Beer When Cooking and Baking

 When you have a recipe that calls for beer and you want or need to leave it out, you have quite a few options.
-Turn to one of these easy-to-find beer substitutes for your recipe.
+If you've made the recipe in question before, you should be able to gauge whether it can withstand a bit more sodium or sweetness, and you can choose your substitution accordingly.

-- If you're avoiding beer because of the gluten, any of these substitutes should work.
+If you're avoiding beer because of the gluten, any of these substitutes should work.
 Wine is usually considered gluten-free, but not always.
 Check the product label of whichever substitute you choose to be certain it hasn't been produced in a facility that processes gluten products.
-Sometimes gluten lurks in surprising places.
+Sometimes gluten lurks in surprising places (as any gluten-sensitive person will tell you)

 None of these substitutes is a perfect flavor match for beer, but any one of them should still work nicely in your recipe.
 If you decide to use soda or juice in place of the beer called for in your recipe, expect your dish to be a bit sweeter than it would be if beer was used.